-Galaxy S7 owners want to know if the device will get upgraded to Pie, when the update could arrive, and what will happen to the Galaxy S7 if Samsung decides to keep the devices on Android Oreo.
+Samsung Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active owners want to know if the device will get upgraded to Android 10 or Android Pie, when these updates could arrive, and what will happen to the Galaxy S7 if Samsung decides to keep the devices on Android Oreo.

 Galaxy S7 Android 8.1 Update